 - Have a plan in mind for an alternate parking area if your first choice is full.

 - Do a practice run.
-Park at a lesser-used parking deck or lot (like North Deck, South Village Deck, or Lot 6) and locate the nearest bus stop.
+Park at a lesser-used parking deck or lot (like North Deck, CRI Deck or Lot 6) and locate the nearest bus stop.
 Then you’ll know exactly where to park and where to catch the bus if you don’t wish to walk.

 - After you see how easy it is to get from where you’ve parked to where you’re going, it will be easy and familiar to park there on days when your favorite parking is full.